zollo/ansible-role-powershell/README.md

-Ansible Role: PowerShell Core
+Ansible Role: PowerShell
 =========

-Manages PowerShell Core on Windows or Linux.
+Manages PowerShell 6.x/7.x on Windows or Linux.
 PowerShell is a task-based command-line shell and scripting language built on .NET.
 PowerShell helps system administrators and power-users rapidly automate tasks that manage operating systems (Linux, macOS, and Windows) and processes.

 Requirements
 ------------